CSpanias/spam_filter_bootcamp/README.md

 ## SPAM FILTER
-This is a repository for creating a spam filter.
+The goal of this project was to create a spam filter.

+This was an assignment during the [Skills Bootcamp in Artificial Intelligence](https://instituteofcoding.org/skillsbootcamps/course/skills-bootcamp-in-artificial-intelligence/).

+It was intended to be presented as a form of presentation, thus, the code is as clearly explained as possible in a step-by-step fashion.

 Tools:
-- Python
-  - Pandas
-  - Scikit
+- Google Collab
-  - NLTK
+- Python (Scikit, nltk)

- Models based on:
+ Algorithms used:
-- Naive-Bayes
+- Multinomial Naive-Bayes
-- Support Vector Machine
+- Support Vector Classifier

-An assignment for the [Skills Bootcamp in Artificial Intelligence](https://instituteofcoding.org/skillsbootcamps/course/skills-bootcamp-in-artificial-intelligence/).
+- Gradient Boosting Classifier

+Learned about:
+- NLP
+- nltk
+- Null Accuracy
+- kFold Cross-Validation
+- Hyperparameter Optimization with GridSearchCV